 THE YUMA TERRITORIAL PRISON was city-owned property until it was deeded to the State in 1961.
-It has since remained stateowned property, although it has been leased back to the City of Yuma for consecutive three-year terms since 2010.
-A longer-term agreement is being contemplated.
+It has since remained stateowned property, although it was leased back to the City of Yuma for consecutive three-year terms since 2010.
+In April 2017, a long-term, 15-year lease between Arizona State Parks and Trails and the City of Yuma went into effect.

-THE YUMA QUARTERMASTER DEPOT is a much more complicated site in terms of property ownership.
+THE COLORADO RIVER STATE HISTORIC PARK is a much more complicated site in terms of property ownership.
 The land was originally the property of the United States government as a military and then a Bureau of Reclamation facility.
 As the Yuma Project proceeded, land parcels became separated by the creation of canals.
-The City of Yuma, which had secured ownership of the QMD offices and officers' quarters, in turn deeded those properties to the State of Arizona in 1969.
+Arizona State Parks acquired the QMD office in 1969 and the water reservoir in 1980 from the Federal Government.
+The City of Yuma, which had secured ownership of the QMD officers' quarters, in turn deeded that property to the State of Arizona in 1987.
 Thereafter, Arizona State Parks operated these historic buildings even while the Yuma County Waters Users Association maintained its operations center on the remainder of the property.
-In the 1980s, the Yuma community worked with the Arizona Congressional delegation to relocate the Yuma County Water Users, freeing up the remainder of the site for redevelopment as an historic site.
-This work culminated in the late 1990s with an agreement between the federal government and Arizona State Parks, to quitclaim the remaining QMD property to Arizona State Parks with an historic covenant and approved Program of Preservation and Utilization.
+In the 1980s, the Yuma community worked with the Arizona Congressional delegation to relocate the Yuma County Water Users, freeing up the remainder of the site for redevelopment as a historic site.
+This work culminated in the late 1990s with an agreement between the federal government and Arizona State Parks, to quitclaim the remaining park property to Arizona State Parks with an historic covenant and approved Program of Preservation and Utilization.
 The construction of the park and other major improvements thereafter were completed in accordance with this mandate.
 This historic preservation requirement is monitored and maintained by both the Arizona State Historic Preservation Office and the National Park Service.